target2/submissionUI/docs/tutorial.rst

     .. image:: _static/t5.png

     f.
 To edit a metadata object, alter the relevant fields, and select "Save changes".
     g.
-To link a metadata object to another metadata object (e.g., associate a Donor mouse with its Treatment or Diet), select the object from the drop down menu and select "Add".
+To link a metadata object to another metadata object (e.g., associate a Mouse with its Treatment or Diet), select the object from the drop down menu and select "Add".
 Links can also be deleted without deleting the object (“X”).
     h.
 To delete a metadata object, select "Delete _".
 All links between the object and other objects must be deleted before the object can be deleted.

 3. Add a new experiment